giovicente/estimates-using-pert-method/README.md

 The final estimate is determined by the sum of the calculated durations and their standard deviation or, in the worst-case scenario, twice the standard deviation.

-**Important note:** For decimal values, always use a comma as the decimal separator.
+**Important note:** For decimal values, always use a dot as the decimal separator.

 ## Important Note on Using SonarQube